Manuel-yang/Roseite/README.md

 ### Dynamically add mint whitelist

-Nfts in Roseite complies with the Metaplex nft standard, and is used with candy guard to dynamically add mint whitelist.
+NFTs in Roseite complies with the Metaplex NFT standard, and is used with candy guard to dynamically add mint whitelist.

 ![image-20231010155818315](./images/image-20231010155818315.png)

 ### Post Pda

 Roseite was born thanks to Solana's unique Pda model.
 Posts in Roseite will realize full data on-chain through pda.
-At the same time, when the ownership of Nft is transferred, new holders will have all post pda under their Nft to achieve the purpose of increasing the value of Nft.
+At the same time, when the ownership of NFT is transferred, new holders will have all post pda under their NFT to achieve the purpose of increasing the value of NFT.

 ![post](./images/post.png)

+## Use Case

+### Choose NFT Account

+The "Choose NFT Account" feature allows users to select an NFT account from their wallet.
+This feature is unique to Roseite and sets it apart from other SocialFi platforms.
+By allowing users to manage multiple accounts, it provides convenience for future transactions.

+### Tweet

+The "Tweet" feature is similar to posting on Twitter.
+Users can send text and tag content on Roseite.
+It enables users to share their thoughts, ideas, or updates with the Roseite community.

+### Like and Comment

+The "Like and Comment" feature serves as a form of affirmation for creators' content.
+The more likes and comments a post receives, the higher its perceived value and price.
+These interactions contribute to the account's assets and can be traded in the future.

 ## Potential

 - Because of the transparency of web3, user profiling can be better achieved.
-- Using Solana's Lookup table feature, users can store up to 255 * 3MB = 756MB of content on the chain at most.
+- Using Solana's Lookup table feature, users can store up to 255 \* 3MB = 756MB of content on the chain at most.
 - According to the unique model of Solana, the extension of the [Solana-6551 protocol](https://github.com/BTHDMS/solana6551) makes the gameplay more diverse.
 - Applying this set of product models and protocols to the GameFi field is aimed at subverting the existing gameplay of GameFi and NFTs.

 # Program

+## Smart Contract

-## Building
+### Building

 **note:Please make sure the environment contains anchor, solana-cli, rustc before running this project**